Tampa Bay Rays at Texas Rangers game preview

 TOP PERFORMERS

-Danny Santana leads the Rangers with 24 home runs and is slugging .531.
-Nick Solak is 10-for-33 with a triple, two home runs and 10 RBIs over the last 10 games for Texas.
+Odor leads the Rangers with 52 extra base hits and is slugging .421.
+Jose Trevino is 10-for-25 with three doubles, a home run and four RBIs over the last 10 games for Texas.

-Meadows leads the Rays with 63 extra base hits and has 80 RBIs.
-Avisail Garcia is 10-for-34 with three doubles, a triple, two home runs and eight RBIs over the last 10 games for Tampa Bay.
+Austin Meadows leads the Rays with 28 home runs and has 78 RBIs.
+Avisail Garcia is 11-for-34 with three doubles, a triple, two home runs and nine RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES